pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

     schedule.tolerant-size-ratio: 20.0
     ```

-- Optimize the network configuration of the TiKV node in another city (Xi'an).
-Modify the following TiKV parameters for IDC3 (alone) in Xi'an and try to prevent the replica in this TiKV node from participating in the Raft election.
+- Optimize the network configuration of the TiKV node in another city (San Francisco).
+Modify the following TiKV parameters for IDC3 (alone) in San Francisco and try to prevent the replica in this TiKV node from participating in the Raft election.

     ```yaml
     raftstore.raft-min-election-timeout-ticks: 1000